Villaldama, Nuevo León

 Villaldama is a town in Mexico, located in Nuevo León.
 The locality had its maximum development when its name was Real of Mines of San Pedro Mouth of Lions, during the mining splendor of the New Kingdom of Leon towards 1690, its current name is due to the hero of the Independence of Mexico: Juan Aldama, and it changed in the year 1812.

 Population

-Per the 2000 federal census, there were 4,247 people living in the municipality of Villadama, of which 2,114 were male and 2,133 were female.
+Per the 2020 INEGI census, there were 3,573 people living in the municipality of Villadama, of which 1,787 were male and 1,786 were female.

-Location
+Geography

-It Is located in the northern part of the state, at coordinates 100 º 25 ´ longitude West and 26 º 30 ´ north latitude, at a height of 420 meters above sea level.
+It Is located in the northern part of the state, at coordinates 100° 25' longitude West and 26° 30' north latitude, at a height of 420 meters above sea level.
 It is Confined to the north by the municipality of Mops de Naranjo and to the south by Salinas Victoria; To the east with Sabinas Hidalgo and to the west with Bustamante.
 Its approximate distance to the capital of the state is 96 km.
 4 The way to arrive is to travel the Road Colombia of the State of Nuevo León.